 Generally, in 14/10 intermittent fasting, you have to fast for 14 hours and your eating window is 10 hours.
 You can eat between 9 AM and 7 PM and fast between 7 PM to 9 AM.
 Many find it to be an easy-to-follow eating pattern.

-If you are an early bird, you can set 7 AM to 5 PM as your eating window and 5 PM to 7 AM would be your fasting window.
+With 14/10 fasting schedule, if you are an early bird, you can set 7 AM to 5 PM as your eating window and 5 PM to 7 AM would be your fasting window.
 There is also another option many prefer 8 AM to 6 PM as the eating window and 6 PM to 8 AM fasting window.

 During your eating window, you can have your usual meals and snacks.
 In the fasting window, you have to restrict your calorie intake completely.
 However, you can drink water or green tea, or black coffee without sugar.

-Is 14/10 Intermittent Fasting Effective Enough for Weight Loss?
+Is 14/10 Intermittent Fasting Effective Enough For Weight Loss?

-Although most of the studies are conducted on 5/2 or 16/8 intermittent fasting and its benefits, few studies show the effectiveness of 14/10 intermittent fasting for improving cardiometabolic health.
+Although most of the studies are conducted on 5/2 or 16/8 intermittent fasting and its benefits, few studies show the effectiveness of 14/10 fasting for improving cardiometabolic health.

 Studies have shown that periodic eating patterns and intermittent fasting methods can reduce the CVD risk.
 Intermittent fasting methods have also helped to lower blood pressure, decrease the risk of severe health conditions such as type 2 diabetes and obesity.